God: Revelation

 Revelation refers to some form of message communicated by God.
 This is usually proposed to occur through the use of prophets or angels.
-Al-Maturidi argued for the need for revelation because even though humans are intellectually capable of realizing God, human desire can divert the intellect and because certain knowledge cannot be known except for been specially given to prophets.
-The term General revelation is used to refer to knowledge revealed about God outside of direct or special revelation such as scriptures.
+Al-Maturidi argued for the need for revelation because even though humans are intellectually capable of realizing God, human desire can divert the intellect and because certain knowledge cannot be known except when specially given to prophets, such as the specifications of acts of worship.
+It is argued that there is also that which overlaps between what is revealed and what can be derived.
+According to Islam, one of the earliest revelations to ever be revealed was "If you feel no shame, then do as you wish."
+The term general revelation is used to refer to knowledge revealed about God outside of direct or special revelation such as scriptures.
 Notably, this includes studying nature, sometimes seen as the Book of Nature.
-An idiom in Arabic states, "The Qur’an is a Universe that speaks.
-The Universe is a silent Qur’an".
+An idiom in Arabic states, "The Qur'an is a Universe that speaks.
+The Universe is a silent Qur'an."

 Reason

+On matters of theology, some such as Richard Swinburne, take an evidentialist position, where a belief is only justified if it has a reason behind it, as opposed to holding it as a foundational belief.
 Traditionalist theology holds that one should not opinionate beyond revelation to understand God's nature and frown upon rationalizations such as speculative theology.
-Notably, for anthropomorphic descriptions such as the “Hand of God” and attributes of God, they neither nullify such texts nor accept a literal hand but leave any ambiguity to God, called tafwid, without asking how.
-Prima scriptura is the doctrine that biblical canon is the primary guide over other sources such as reason or expert opinion while Sola scriptura is the doctrine that the Bible is the only source of authority for the Christian faith and practice.
+Notably, for anthropomorphic descriptions such as the "Hand of God" and attributes of God, they neither nullify such texts nor accept a literal hand but leave any ambiguity to God, called tafwid, without asking how.
+Physico-theology provides arguments for theological topics based on reason.

 Specific characteristics

 Titles

 In the Judeo-Christian tradition, "the Bible has been the principal source of the conceptions of God".
 That the Bible "includes many different images, concepts, and ways of thinking about" God has resulted in perpetual "disagreements about how God is to be conceived and understood".
 Throughout the Hebrew and Christian Bibles there are titles for God, who revealed his personal name as YHWH (often vocalized as Yahweh or Jehovah).
 One of them is Elohim.
-Another one is El Shaddai, translated "God Almighty".
-A third notable title is El Elyon, which means "The High God".
+Another one is El Shaddai, translated 'God Almighty'.
+A third notable title is El Elyon, which means 'The High God'.
 Also noted in the Hebrew and Christian Bibles is the name "I Am that I Am".

-God is described and referred in the Quran and hadith by certain names or attributes, the most common being Al-Rahman, meaning "Most Compassionate" and Al-Rahim, meaning "Most Merciful".
+God is described and referred in the Quran and hadith by certain names or attributes, the most common being Al-Rahman, meaning 'Most Compassionate', and Al-Rahim, meaning 'Most Merciful'.
 Many of these names are also used in the scriptures of the Baháʼí Faith.

 Vaishnavism, a tradition in Hinduism, has a list of titles and names of Krishna.